This topic describes how to create an external table by using SQL statements.

 Before you create an external table, make sure that:

-You have logged on to a MySQL tenant of OceanBase Database.
-For more information about how to connect to a database, see Connection methods.
+You have connected to OceanBase Database.
+For more information about how to connect to the database, see Overview of connection methods.

 Note